magomimmo/modern-cljs/doc/second-edition/tutorial-18.md

 `validate-shopping-quantity`, that still does not exist, should return `nil`, meaning no errors, when called with an integer argument.

-As soon as you save the file you'll receive the expected error from running the test on both CLJS and CLJS.
+As soon as you save the file you'll receive an expected error from the running CLJS/CLJ auto-test processes:

 ```bash
 Writing clj_test/suite.cljs...